Unconference for in-house communicators from The IC Crowd

 Top Banana was established back in 1999 and has grown over the last 20 years to be one of the most reputable creative communications agencies in the industry.
 With over 50 employees, Top Banana work with some of the world’s most recognised brands and are proud of our long-lasting partnerships with our clients.

 Full details about tickets will be available here.
-They will be released in February 2020.
+They will be released at 9.30am on Thursday 27 February 2020 via a link on this page and Twitter @TheICCrowd.

 Who can attend?